 3. Use the leftover chicken bones, skin and gristle

 In our house, because I’m such an anti-waste weirdo, we usually serve meat cut off the bones so that I can save the bones.
 If the person doesn’t like to eat chicken skin, I steal that, too.
 Why?

 Chicken stock is great with skin, tough bits like gristle, and (of course) bones!
 Save the carcass of the chicken (including as many bones in the wings, legs and breast as you can).
 Place bones, skin and any other unpalatable bits (little tail piece, I’m looking at you!) in a pot.
 If you’re feeling extra fancy, you can add some veggie scraps.
-Cover it with water and let it simmer about an hour on a low heat to draw out all of that amazing flavour!
-Then use the stock as you would usually use canned chicken broth.
+Cover it with water and let it simmer at least a couple of hours on a low heat to draw out all of that amazing flavour!
+Then use the stock as you would usually use store-bought chicken broth.